(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed under our medical and editorial policy by

 A barium swallow is a noninvasive X-ray technique commonly used to examine the throat and esophagus for swallowing difficulties and physical abnormalities, helping to detect problems such as gastroesophageal reflux disease (GERD), ulcers or polyps.
-It’s also a valuable tool to look for cancer in the upper digestive tract (from the mouth to the first part of the small intestine).
+It’s also a valuable tool to look for cancer in the upper esophagus.

-Doctors may use it specifically to diagnose esophageal (food pipe) cancer and stomach cancer, as well as head and neck cancers, including:
+Doctors may use it specifically to diagnose esophageal cancer.

 In addition to cancer, results from a barium swallow may detect: